canada-ca/canada-ca.github.io/_drafts/2017-01-01-blog-strategy.markdown

 lang: en
 ---

-# Communicating our value proposition
+# What is this blog for?

-- Blog as expression of what are we about: improving digital services for citizens
+- Communicating our value proposition - improving digital services for citizens
-- principles:
+- Blog as expression of what are we about:
 	- evidence based design/decision-making
 	- relentlessly continuously improving - adopting lean and agile approaches, learning as we go
 	- ruthlessly prioritizing citizen needs - top tasks driving & feeding overall Canada.ca design